Fender Guitars And Amplifier

 It’s an authentic Fender instrument with a hard rock maple neck as well as being a signature model.

 It has never been gigged and rarely used.
-Will ship at buyers expense.
+FOR SALE.

-Over the past two months, I have placed two or three orders with NWG to gradually completely refinish my 25-year old treasured 1993 Hank Marvin Signature Squier Stratocaster, and I´m blown away with the result of your speedy and prompt service, great advice, and the outstanding quality of your replacement Fender parts
+Over the past two months, I have placed two or three orders with NWG to gradually completely refinish my 25-year old treasured 1993 Hank Marvin Signature Squier Stratocaster.

-For what it is worth, I took the opportunity to reduce the hum and noise and totally coat the inside of the pickups and electronic cavities with heavy duty aluminum foil (much better than copper as it also stops RF noise from appliances like computers and microwaves - they didn't have that stuff back in the 50´s!)
+I took the opportunity to reduce the hum and noise and totally coat the inside of the pickups and electronic cavities with heavy-duty aluminum foil (much better than copper as it also stops RF noise from appliances like computers and microwaves – they didn’t have that stuff back in the 50´s!)